Pathos14489/Pantella-Launcher/README.md

 ## llama-cpp-python Support

-If a repository uses this package, please install it using the included bat files.
+If a repository uses this package and you intend to use it, please install it using the included bat files.
 This is a requirement for some forks to run properly.
 If these forks have llama-cpp-python in their requirements.txt, it is recommended to disable automatic requirements.txt installation in the settings after the first run and overwrite the installed version with the included bat files for your setup if you're trying to use llama-cpp-python with a GPU.

 ## Installing Additional Requirements